nwesterhausen/dfraw_json_parser/README.md

 2. run `cargo build`
 3. edit `run-rust.ps1` to include the correct directory
 4. run `run-rust.ps1` and the `out.json` file will be created in the `www/` directory

-## Web Client

-The web client is just some HTML and javascript (including bootstrap via CDN) to display the raws and provide a search box.
-It won't properly grab the out.json file unless the index.html is being served by a web server (can be done locally by running one).

-Right now there is no http-server built into this program, that is an exercise for the reader (at this time).

 ## Perl script